How to Apply

 All applicants for our Nursing programmes must register and sit the Nursing Assessment Test.
 This test is administered by the Public Appointments Service (PAS) on behalf of the Nursing and Midwifery Board of Ireland (NMBI).

 Registration is done via the PAS website - www.publicjobs.ie.
-The application system opens in early February of each year.
+The application system for the NMBI test opens in early February of each year.
 We advise you to register with PublicJobs well in advance of February.

 Further details on the test and the process can be found on the NMBI website - https://www.nmbi.ie/Careers-in-Nursing-Midwifery/How-to-apply.